alexvigdor/djomo-core/README.md

-# Djomo :: Data Models for Java Objects
+# djomo :: dynamic json I/O models for Java and JAX-RS

 a small, fast and extensible java library for reading and writing JSON and performing data transformations